-Taking a food or cocktail tour is one of our favorite things to do in New Orleans and a great way to learn about the best happy hour specials in town also!
+Taking a New Orleans food or cocktail tour is one of our favorite things to do in New Orleans and a great way to learn about the best happy hour specials in town also!

 Take in the New Orleans Music Scene

-Music seems to pour out of every doorway on Frenchmen Street.
-Clubs line the street, ranging from jazz to blues to rock and reggae.
+Music seems to pour out of every doorway on New Orleans’ Frenchmen Street.
+Clubs line the street, ranging from jazz clubs to blues to rock and reggae.

-You can spend the evening popping in an out of the clubs enjoying all of the live music that Frenchmen has to offer.
+You can spend the evening popping in and out of the clubs enjoying all of the live music that Frenchmen has to offer.

-There are also some cool music tours if you are interested as well.
+There are also some cool New Orleans music tours if you are interested as well.
 Honestly, checking out some live music is one of the best things to do in New Orleans.